tvrjuana/forecasting-air-pollution-beijing/README.md

 <br>
 RMSE: 40.81 μg/m3

-All the test set observation fall within the 95% confidence interval meaning that the true population lies within (interval here) and a 5% chance that it does not lie within that range.
-On average it was off by 40.81 μg/m3.
+The model performed fairly well for the Huairou station, all the observations are within the 95% confidence interval; meaning that 95% of the time the true population mean will fall within the shaded grey area and and a 5% chance that it will not.
+The standard deviation for PM10 in Huairou was 40.45 μg/m3 with the RMSE for SARIMA being 40.81 μg/m3 which is only slightly above it.

 ### Wanliu Station
 ![model4](./images/sarima_wanliu.png)